Digital humanities

 xmlcalabash filename.xpl

-If you append the --graphs:. (note the trailing dot) switch to the command line, XML Calabash will create a graphs subdirectory along with an index.html file, linked to the newly generated graphs, in the current directory.
-Open the index file in a browser to explore a graphic representation of your pipeline(s).
+Visualizing an XProc pipeline: If you append the --graphs:g switch to the command line, XML Calabash will create a g subdirectory ( we’ve chosed g as our directory name, but you can call it whatever you’d like) that will hold an index.html file that links to newly generated graphs in subdirectories.
+Open the index file in a browser to explore a graphic representation of your pipelines.
+See Pipelines vs. Graphs in the official documentation for details.

 Configuring MorganaXProc-IIIse (XProc)